Title: | Assistant Coach |

 Seth Wheeler has had plenty of playing experience at Hobart-Detter Field.
-Now the Overland Park, Kansas native will be coaching at Hobart-Detter Field as a member of the Blue Dragon baseball coaching staff.
+Now the Overland Park, Kansas, native is coaching at Hobart-Detter Field as a member of the Blue Dragon baseball coaching staff.

-Wheeler comes to Hutchinson after seven seasons at Emporia State University, the last four seasons as the Hornets’ head coach.
+Wheeler came to Hutchinson after seven seasons at Emporia State University, the last four seasons as the Hornets’ head coach.

 Wheeler spent his first three seasons at Emporia State as the pitching coach and worked with the catchers as well.
 The Hornets had the second-best ERA in the conference at 4.60 over his three seasons after ranking sixth in the league in 2014.